 Supportive oncology helps you manage your symptoms and also provides support for the emotional and spiritual aspects of dealing with your diagnosis.
 Winship has several supportive oncology services that meet needs our cancer patients.

 Benefits of supportive and palliative oncology:

 - Manage pain.

-- Relieve symptoms such as nausea, difficulty breathing, loss of appetite, fatigue, and depression.
+- Manage symptoms such as nausea, difficulty breathing, loss of appetite, fatigue, and depression.

 - Provide counseling in making difficult medical decisions.